sergioisidoro/about-me/cv.md

 ## Holvi

 ### Operations Engineer (2015-2016)
-As an Operations engineer at Holvi my function was to provide support in the development of the backoffice tools to help manage the payments system, and other internal requirements.
+As an Operations engineer at Holvi my function was to provide support in the development of the back-office tools to help manage the payments system, and other internal requirements.
 This meant not only backend development, but also feature implementation in customer facing systems (eg. compliance requirements of onboarding).
-Systems like continuos monitoring of Fraud and Anti-money laundering, backoffice IVR,and automatic reporting to external entities were some of my responsabilites.
+Systems like continuous monitoring of Fraud and Anti-money laundering, backoffice IVR,and automatic reporting to external entities were some of my responsibilities.

 Technologies:
 * Python